dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

                            = -230
         Parent lateral centre = Parent lateral top + ( Parent lateral size / 2 )
                               = -230 + 900
+                              = 670

+8. Update the parent's front position by invoking the solve front position function passing in its updated lateral size.
+This step is the end of the parent update.

-7. Ascend the hierarchy from the parent of the target parent to the root box and apply the parent update, steps 3 to 6, to each box.
+9. Ascend the hierarchy from the parent of the target parent to the root box and apply the parent update, steps 3 to 7, to each box.

-8. For each box that moved or changed size during the parent update, process a *Child Update* as follows.
+10. For each box that moved or changed size during the parent update, process a *Child Update* as follows.

     -   If the parent already has child boxes